BelgiumOfficial Name: Kingdom of Belgium

 Fax: +(32) (2) 811-4546

-Belgium is a highly developed and stable democracy with a modern economy.
-Tourist facilities are widely available.
-Read the Department of State’s Fact Sheet on Belgium for additional information on U.S.- Belgian relations.
+See the Department of State’s Fact Sheet on Belgium for information on U.S.–Belgium relations.

 Entry, Exit & Visa Requirements

 - Passport should be valid for at least six months beyond your stay.
 For additional details about travel into and within Schengen countries, please see our Schengen fact sheet.